 Sadness while experiencing infertility is natural.
 The symptoms listed above may be part of your experience but they can be mitigated with help.
 If you are experiencing any of these symptoms you need to talk to a mental health expert.
 You don’t have to feel this way.
 As a couple and as individuals, talking out your feelings and getting guidance on how to deal with them is crucial to strengthening your bond and renewing your joy in life.

 Finding peace and purpose will help you before you reach the point of self-medication or self-harm.
 If you’ve reached that point already, do not delay.
 This is a dark road to walk alone.
-I counsel couples and individuals and try to help them find new meaning, to strengthen their relationships, and to move forward toward a bright future.
+I counsel couples and individuals and try to help them find new meaning, to strengthen their relationships, and provide them with the tools they need as they navigate their path forward.